Riven: Reception

 Riven was generally positively received by critics, with the PC version garnering an average critic score of 83/100 at Metacritic.
-PC Data reported it as the best-selling computer game in the United States during 1997, despite its having only been on the market for less than three months.
-Myst or Riven held the number one and two spots on the PC Data sales charts from June 1997 until January 1998.
-By April, Riven had sold over 1 million units and earned $46.2 million in revenue domestically, which led PC Data to declare it the fifth-best-selling computer game in the United States between January 1993 and April 1998.
-Sales surpassed 1.5 million units within a year of its release.
-By 2001, over 4.5 million units had been sold.

 Jeff Segstack of GameSpot gave the game high marks, explaining that it is "a leisurely paced, all-encompassing, mentally challenging experience.
 If you enjoyed Myst, you'll thoroughly enjoy Riven."
 Computer Gaming World stated that the graphics were the best they had seen in any adventure game.
 GamePro said that it "retains the ambiance of Myst, but new features, such as increased use of animation and live action footage, create even more believable environments."
 The reviewer gave it a 4.5 out of 5 in graphics and a perfect 5.0 in every other category (sound, control, and funfactor), and predicted that it would both surpass the expectations of Myst fans and draw in many new enthusiasts to the series.
 Laura Miller of Salon declared that "Art [...] is what Riven approaches," and praised the gameplay as having "a graceful elegance that reminds [her] of a masterfully constructed novel."
 The game's sound and graphics were consistently praised.
 Macworld's Michael Gowan highlighted the game's "rich, engrossingly mysterious world", and he argued that the quality of its storytelling made Riven "more like a good novel than a computer game."